-For financial aid eligibility 9 units is considered full time.
-To finish a degree at SBC&GS within the allotted time, a student may need to average a higher number of units per semester.
+Note: For financial aid eligibility 9 units is considered minimum full time.
+To finish a degree at SBC&GS, a student may need to average a higher number of units per semester.
 See the expected time frame for each degree.